-Such methods, however, have the disadvantage of exploiting tags assigned by humans that are often inappropriate or inconsistent with the whole document set (i. e. the tag cloud).
-Moreover, these approaches cannot be adapted to the dynamics of topics, as they are not able to involve new tags (since they operate on a predefined tag set, the elements of which have been previously assigned to at least one document).
-Another drawback of these methods is that they are heavily domain-dependent, which means that each and every time we would like to use them on a document set, it is necessary to have labeled documents.
+Another drawback of these methods is that they are heavily domaindependent, which means that each and every time we would like to use them on a document set, labeled documents are necessary.

 The keyphrase extraction approach [10, 21, 23] extracts phrases from just one document that are the most characteristic of the given content.
 In these approaches keyphrase extraction is regarded as a classification task, in which certain n-grams of a specific document function as keyphrase candidates, and the task is to classify them with respect to whether they are proper keyphrases.
 This raises the problem of assigning only those kinds of tags that are present in a document, although sometimes tags that are not present can be more informative.
 Moreover, these tags might not be able to easily distinguish a document from all the others and not form a coherent tag cloud.
 To overcome the shortcomings of inconsistency, Turney [21] tried to involve Web queries to augment the consistency of tags extracted from documents.
 Gutwin et al. [4] exploited domain specific knowledge to improve the quality of automatic tagging and most recent methods analyzing the term co-occurence graph [10].

 Both tag recommendation and keyphrase extraction requires labeled training documents.
 However, it would be costly to acquire previously tagged domain-specific corpora for training from such diverse topics that the news archive of [origo] covers.
 In the news archive tagging task, just a relatively small training dataset (manually tagged news) was available and the coherence of the global tag set through the whole archive was a key objective.
-Hence, our global solution lies somewhere between keyphrase extraction and tag recommendation, as its chief goal is to represent the content of each news item (local information), while the tag set should be consistent; e.g. topics at different levels may use the same tags and one particular phrase should be chosen from a certain set of synonyms (global consistency).
+Hence, our global solution lies between keyphrase extraction and tag recommendation, as its chief goal is to represent the content of each news item (local information), while the tag set should be consistent; e.g. topics at different levels may use the same tags and one particular phrase should be chosen from a certain set of synonyms (global consistency).

 One of the key subproblems which has to be addressed in free-texttagging is that of recognizing semantic relatedness among terms.
 The classic approaches for this are co-occurrence-based measures (like Latent Semantic Indexing [9]) and metrics derived from the path between the concepts of a taxonomy (usually from the hypernym tree of Wordnets) [15].
 Relatedness calculated from co-occurrences may be noisy, while the coverage of taxonomies are generally low.
 To overcome these disadvantages, most recent studies have suggested that we should exploit the semi-structured Wikipedia as the source of semantic relatedness information.
 WikiRelate!
 [17] - the first published study on this field - used redirections, disambiguation pages and categories of Wikipedia.
 We shall also introduce five Wikipediabased metrics for abstraction (which is a special type of semantic relatedness).
-The work of Grinerva et al. [5] is the closest one to our approach.
+The work of Grineva et al. [5] is the closest one to our approach.
 In it they describe how they constructed a graph whose nodes were terms of a document and the weights of edges were derived from the link structure of Wikipedia; and finally, keyphrases of a document were determined by analyzing this graph.